 And don’t worry, you don’t need to be a historian to appreciate its significance.

-This isn’t just a chunk of rock—it’s a window into Aztec mythology and the way they explained life itself.
+It’s a window into Aztec mythology and the way they explained life itself.

 If you ever get the chance to see it in person, trust me, you’ll be amazed.